dualentry/github-actions/README.md

 - Make sure scripts are executable: `chmod +x .github/scripts/*.sh`
 - The workflows automatically set execute permissions, but manual runs may require this

-## Contributing

-When contributing to this repository:

-1. Test scripts locally before committing
-2. Update README with any new features or changes
-3. Follow existing code style and patterns
-4. Add examples for new workflow configurations

 ## License

 Internal use only - DualEntry organization.